 In recent years, some of Qatar’s political practices have become increasingly modernized and aligned with the western world.
 The state is attempting to use a diplomatic approach towards resolving its various border disputes.
 At home, The Emir has focused on trying to diversify the economy and improve infrastructure.

 In recent years, Qatar has increasingly become a player on the world stage.
 It will host the football World Cup in 2022 (a move that has sparked criticism over the rights of migrant workers).
-It also recently hosted the inaugural Fashion Trust Arabia event.

 The World Cup preparations have seen Qatar look to build its way to further economic success.
 The new city of Lusail, located near Doha, lies at the heart of the changes.
 The city will eventually accommodate as many as 200,000 people at the heart of a $200 billion infrastructure development program.